kingarthurdavis78/startup/README.md

 # THE GPT PARTY PACK

+The GPT Party Pack is a collection of party games infused with the power of the world renound language model, GPT!

 ## Games

 ### GPT Trivia

-Experience an endless array of challenging and exciting trivia questions powered by the world's most advanced language model, GPT!
+Experience an endless array of challenging and exciting trivia questions!
+Can you guess the right answer?

 ---